kala13x/smake/README.md

 ```

 ### Usage
-To use the `Makefile` generator you need to go into your project directory and type `smake`, it will automatically try to scan the project and generate the `Makefile` for you. `SMake` also has some options to make your steps easier.
-Options are:
+To use the `Makefile` generator you need to go into your project directory and type `smake`, it will automatically try to scan the project and generate the `Makefile` for you.

+`SMake` also has some options to make your steps easier:
 ```bash
   -f <'flags'>        # Compiler flags
   -l <'libs'>         # Linked libraries